Posts

 Image

 1974 Dir.
-Larry Cohen Larry Cohen is renowned for his low budget, high octane and surprisingly thought provoking B thrillers.
-After penning and directing the blaxploitation movie Black Caesar (1973) and its sequel Hell Up in Harlem (1973), Cohen hit pay-dirt with his outrageous and highly satirical B shocker It’s Alive , a cult hit that crossed over into Seventies mainstream cinema and highlighted the sly wit and subversive bite of Cohen.
+Larry Cohen Larry Cohen is renowned for his low budget, high octane and surprisingly thought provoking B thrillers laced with social and political commentary.
+After penning and directing the blaxploitation movie Black Caesar (1973) and its sequel Hell Up in Harlem (1973), Cohen returned with his outrageous and highly satirical shocker It’s Alive , a cult hit that crossed over into Seventies mainstream cinema and highlighted the sly wit and subversive bite of the filmmaker.
 Frank (John P Ryan) and Lenore Davis (Sharon Farrell) are plunged into a nightmarish world after the birth of their second child: a monstrously mutated toddler with an insatiable appetite for blood!
 With quite a startling premise, Cohen really wastes no time in cutting to the chase and evoking surprising emotional depth from the outset.
 Sociological and environmental issues are addressed throughout the film.
-The over-prescription of drugs to expectant mothers, like Thalidomide in the 50s and 60s, and external dangers in the environment, such
+The over-prescription of drugs to expectant mothers, like Thalidomide in the 50s and 60s, an

 The Nanny